willdurand/anchorify.js/README.md

 [![Build Status](https://travis-ci.org/willdurand/anchorify.js.png?branch=master)](https://travis-ci.org/willdurand/anchorify.js)

 Anchorify.js is a dead simple jQuery plugin for automatically creating anchored headings in your HTML documents.
+It guarantees uniqueness of the anchor names, and is able to reuse existing ids.

 Usage